thacherT1D/4rsam/Misc/Learning to Learn.md

 ### Clarify the what and the why

-The second part of setting the stage is clarifying that what and the why.
+The second part of setting the stage is clarifying the what and the why.

 The what is your objective, your goal, or whatever you're trying to achieve when you're setting out to learn.
 In our lessons, your instructors will explicitly say what the objectives are.
 But when you're off learning on your own, come up with an objective of sorts to help you clarify and distill what you hope to achieve at the end of your session.